The Golden Ratio

 Rule of Thirds:

-● Mathematical basis: The rule of thirds involves dividing an image or design into nine equal parts with two equally spaced horizontal lines and two equally spaced vertical lines.
+● Mathematical basis: The rule of thirds is about dividing an image or design into nine equal parts with two equally spaced horizontal lines and two equally spaced vertical lines.
 Artists or designers place important compositional elements along these lines or their intersections.

 How does the golden ratio apply to responsive web design?

-The golden ratio applies to responsive web design as it can help promote aesthetically pleasing and balanced layouts in web design and more.
+The golden ratio applies to responsive web design as it's something that can help promote aesthetically pleasing and balanced layouts in web design and more.

-Moreover, the golden ratio can influence the overall structure of a web page and therefore aid in user interactions.
+What's more, the golden ratio can influence the overall structure of a web page—and so aid in user interactions.
 For example, designers might position the most critical content or call-to-action buttons at a golden ratio point from the top of the page, as this is where users' attention naturally gravitates.

 Watch CEO of Experience Dynamics, Frank Spillers explain 10 principles for web accessibility and mobile design, including points about responsive design: